-Like most domestic terrestrial broadband services, Eutelsat’s Tooway network (the “Network”) is a shared and ‘best effort’ network; at any given time, subscribers within a given geographic area must share available network capacity.
+Like most domestic terrestrial broadband services, the “Network” is a shared and ‘best effort’ network; at any given time, subscribers within a given geographic area must share available network capacity.

-Eutelsat aims to provide each subscriber with a “fair share” of that capacity, while providing all subscribers with a high-quality online experience.
+We aim to provide each subscriber with a “fair share” of that capacity while providing all subscribers with a high-quality online experience.
 If you exceed peak usage or monthly thresholds, you should expect to see your service slow down, especially at peak times, in order to allow fair access to other lower users.
 You can identify whether your service is being impacted by FUP/traffic management via the Customer Portal.

 Traffic levels on the Network usually have no significant impact on the user experience.
-Eutelsat has designed its Network carefully to achieve this result.
 At other times, however, too much demand from too many users in the same period may lead to congestion (“Congestion”), where total demand exceeds that available on the Network.

-During these times, Eutelsat’s Congestion management practices (see Part II for more detail) will be applied first to users who have already used more than 50% of the traffic included in their Consumption Profile (with the exception of the Service Class “Tooway Extra 2014”, which is regulated by a specific policy further described in part III below).
-Through this practice we aim to treat traffic in a manner that reduces the impact on the user experience and prevents a subscriber from exceeding his or her “fair share” of available capacity.
+During these times, Congestion management practices (see Part II for more detail) will be applied first to users who have already used more than 50% of the traffic included in their Consumption Profile.
+Through this practice, we aim to treat traffic in a manner that reduces the impact on the user experience and prevents a subscriber from exceeding his or her “fair share” of available capacity.

 The goal of these measures is for the vast majority of users to enjoy a better overall service experience than they otherwise would without these practices.